 Healthy Whole Herb Choices for Male Fertility

-Wild Green Oats (Avena sativa): The green milky seeds of oats are a fabulous nervous system tonic, and evidence from the Institute for Advanced Study of Human Sexuality suggest they can boost a man’s libido and improve erections.
+Wild Green Oats (Avena sativa): The green milky seeds of oats are a fabulous nervous system tonic and evidence from the Institute for Advanced Study of Human Sexuality suggests they can boost a man’s libido and improve erections.
 Oats are rich in B-complex, magnesium, and potassium for nutritional support, too.

 Ginseng species nourish and tone the male reproductive system.
 As adaptogens, ginseng species help the body resist the effects of stress, increasing energy and decreasing fatigue.
 There is evidence that suggests Asian Panax ginseng supports normal sperm count.
 I like working with ginseng-based combinations like Chinese red ginseng and American ginseng for optimum male fertility.